 The licensed commercial fisherman harvesting or possessing oysters in state waters must purchase an oyster harvester license, in addition to any and all licenses otherwise required.
 The Commission designates when natural reefs are open for fishing.
-Generally, natural reefs may be fished from the first Wednesday after Labor Day through April 1 of the next year; however, the Commission has authority to extend the season to May 15.
+Generally, natural reefs may be fished from the first Wednesday after Labor Day through April 1 of the next year; however, the Commission has authority to extend the season beyond April 1 of each year.
 Areas are subject to closure by the Louisiana Department of Health and Hospitals for health reasons.
 It is illegal to take oysters at night.